nooku/guides.nooku.org/get-started/register-the-component.md

 ## Register the Component

 The first thing we need to do is make sure our component is registered in the database.
-This is normaly done automatically when installing a new component with the normal Joomla! installer.
+This is normaly done automatically when installing a new component with the normal Joomla installer.
 In our case we need to do it manually.

 We know that our component is going to be called `com_todo` so we can perform an insert with the following code in the database.